polykin.math.derivatives¤

 Calculate the numerical Jacobian of a vector function \(\mathbf{f}(\mathbf{x})\) using the forward finite-difference scheme.

-The step size \(h_j\) is optimally determined according to the number of reliable digits of \(\mathbf{f}\) and the magnitude and scale of each \(\mathbf{x}\) component.
+The step size \(h_j\) is optimally determined according to the machine precision of the function values.
+Typically, the Jacobian is accurate to about half the number of reliable digits returned by the function.

 References